-Benefice Administrator - Carole Blackmore
+Benefice Administrator

-Carole works 16 hours a week in the church office next to the Rectory and knows much more about what's going on here than anyone else.
+The administrator, Miriam Light, works 16 hours a week in the church office next to the Rectory.

 Lay Pastoral Assistant - Sarah Snook Sarah's ministry is focussed around funerals.
-She is also Parish Safeguarding Officer and an elected member of Denary Synod.
+She is also Parish Safeguarding Officer and an elected member of Deanery Synod.